NAV Calculation Best Practices: A Complete Guide for Private Equity Funds

 NAV verification and hedge fund NAV verification standards

 Verification serves as a critical quality control layer.
 The fund’s NAV is a critical metric for investors to monitor investment progress and for general partners to determine transaction prices for secondary sales.
-While hedge funds often verify NAV daily or monthly due to their trading activity, PE funds typically align verification with their quarterly reporting cycles.
+NAV per share is calculated by dividing the net asset value by the total number of shares outstanding, making shares outstanding a crucial component in per-share valuation.
+The calculation of NAV incorporates the closing price of all securities held in the fund at the end of each trading day, ensuring accurate and up-to-date valuation.
+While hedge funds often verify NAV daily or monthly due to their trading activity, mutual fund NAV is calculated and verified daily to reflect the current value of assets and liabilities, providing transparency and a reliable basis for pricing.
+In contrast, PE funds typically align verification with their quarterly reporting cycles.

 Internal control frameworks